Locations:

 And while most people won’t have a hereditary syndrome, he adds that it’s still important that family members keep their doctors informed about any changes to their family history.

-“If you have a close relative that had gastric cancer, tell your doctors about it,” Dr. Kamath advises.
+“If you have a close relative who had gastric cancer, tell your doctors about it,” Dr. Kamath advises.
 “That can be helpful if in the future you develop symptoms like stomach pain, feeling full quickly, trouble swallowing or weight loss.
 Your doctor may be more likely to do more testing rather than treat it as a benign condition.”

 Should your family get screened or tested?